-Consolidated Communications is filing similar motions and Amended Petitions today with the New Hampshire and Vermont commissions and is notifying its wholesale customers of the filing of the motions and Amended Petitions via an Accessible Letter.
+Enclosed please find a Motion to Amend the Original Petition together with the Amended Petition of Consolidated Communications.
+Consolidated Communications is filing a similar motions and Amended Petitions today with the Maine and Vermont Commissions and is notifying its wholesale customers of the filing of the motions and Amended Petitions via an Accessible Letter.
 A copy of the Accessible Letter also is enclosed.